siderolabs/talos/website/content/v1.8/talos-guides/upgrading-talos.md

 If an upgrade fails to boot, Talos will roll back to the previous version.
 Likewise, Talos may be manually rolled back via API (or `talosctl rollback`), which will update the boot reference and reboot.

-Unless explicitly told to `preserve` data, an upgrade will cause the node to wipe the [EPHEMERAL]({{< relref "../learn-more/architecture/#file-system-partitions" >}}) partition, remove itself from the etcd cluster (if it is a controlplane node), and make itself as pristine as is possible.
-(This is the desired behavior except in specialised use cases such as single-node clusters.)

 *Note* An upgrade of the Talos Linux OS will not (since v1.0) apply an upgrade to the Kubernetes version by default.
 Kubernetes upgrades should be managed separately per [upgrading kubernetes]({{< relref "../kubernetes-guides/upgrading-kubernetes" >}}).